baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     {d5, 57, 5b, 63, aa} 42

 ## Bytes 26-27: File Name Length (n)

 So far we have information for all masterkey positions except bytes 10 and 11.
 Those two master key bytes affect byte 10,11 of the ciphertext, which represents the *file last modification time*.
 The crackme says when the challenge started, but we can't assume the ZIP was created at exactly that time.
 So let's have a look at the next block.
 Bytes 26 and 27 represent the *file name length (n)*.
 We already know the filename is probably ``README.TXT`` which has a length of 10 Bytes, or in little endian hex ``0x0A 0x00``.
-This leaves us with the following combinations for the master key bytes 10 and 11:
+This gives the following combinations for the master key bytes 10 and 11:

     p = [len("README.TXT"), 0x0] # Bytes 26-27: file name length
     c = [0x40, 0xb1] # Bytes 26-27 of ciphertxt